openstack-infra/infra-specs/specs/test-metrics-db.rst

 ============

 - This BP will be the first use of subunit2sql in the infra workflow
-- mysql-proxy will also need to be installed and configured
+- A tcp proxy will also need to be installed and configured